AmitNG2000/AWS-Cloud-Computing/Assignment1/README.md

 #### 2. EC2 Manager Node

-- Creates the workers nodes, control the data flow, splits the input into tasks, distributes them to Workers, and combines results.
+- Creates worker nodes, controls the data flow, monitors the number of workers, splits the input into tasks, distributes them to workers and combines the results.

 #### 3. EC2 Worker Nodes